HodgesGenomicsLab/ATAC-STARR-seq/README.md

 ![github_figure_flowchart](https://user-images.githubusercontent.com/61889919/122470432-ac1a4400-cf83-11eb-8207-a6e3c1428e56.png)

 The scripts used at each step are detailed in the sections below.
 Every script in this repository is either a slurm script or an R markdown.
 Slurm scripts are speciallized bash scripts used to submit jobs to the Vanderbilt computer cluster, ACCRE, which is uses the CentOS operating system and the SLURM scheduler.
-I realize many users may not need this detail, but I left it in because it helps describe the resoruces required to run each script.
+I realize many users may not need this detail, but I left it in because it helps describe the resources required to run each script.
 To convert the slurm scripts into bash scripts, just remove the ##SBATCH lines.

 ## Software
 ATAC-STARR-seq uses the following publicly available software packages: